manjunath724/color-the-grid/README.md

 - Default browser to run Rspec tests can be registered/changed in _spec/spec_helper.rb_.
   - Currently _chrome_, _firefox_ and _safari_ are registered, but **safari** is not been tested out.
   - **Chrome** is set as default browser.
+    - Recommend running the Rspec on chrome browser as color popup window components may change based on the browser.
 - `DatabaseCleaner` configurations in _spec/spec_helper.rb_ has been commmented out to restrict it from cleaning up the seeded data.
 - Intermittent refresh numbers can be changed according to the requirement.